lanemoseley/gpaCalc-JS/README.md

 # gpaCalculator
-A simple GPA calculator using Javascript
+A simple GPA calculator using JavaScript